RayOkaah/cloudwalk/README.md

 ## Introduction.

-A sample stock trading app.
+Test App for CloudWalk.

- - Select from a list of global stocks and view its details.
+ - Display a list of the images and a detail screen.
+ - The list shows the title, the date and the image in each item and provide a search field.
+ - Pull to refresh and pagination / Continuous scrolling features.
+ - Saves for offline availability.
- - Handle authentication.
+ - Handles authentication.

 Challenges.